NativeScript/nativescript-cli/docs/man_pages/project/testing/build-ios.md

 ### Options
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
-* `--forDevice` - If set, produces an application package that you can deploy on device.
+* `--for-device` - If set, produces an application package that you can deploy on device.
 Otherwise, produces a build that you can run only in the native iOS Simulator.
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations